KiranSarella/notes-365-new/Notes 365/Features.md

 # Issues
-[-] getting payment alert on app launch and adding new note (if online or only on offline), if so, have to persist state until you get new data
+[*] on first time, heading font not updating until body font changed [*] getting payment alert on app launch and adding new note (if online or only on offline), if so, have to persist state until you get new data
 [ ] recents - sort not working
 [ ] timeline - with huge data hanging - need load more
 [ ] hang on theme save, when timeline is at month (with full data)